-Manure basins can be built both underground and overground.
-There are specific building regulations, which differ depending on the type of manure basin (in Dutch).
+Do you want to build a manure basin?
+Manure basins can be built both underground and above ground.
+There are specific building regulations, which differ depending on the type of manure basin.

 Livestock farmers must also comply with regulations with regard to the following environmental issues: